September 1 THOUGHTS BECOME WORDS

 But now finish doing it also, so that just as there was the readiness to desire it, so there may be also the completion of it by your ability.

 2 Corinthians 8:11

 Athletes are expected to do all things with diligence.
 Diligence is defined as a constant and earnest effort.
-That means that every day, they are expected to give our best.
+That means that every day, they are expected to give their best.
 Anything less than that shows up very quickly.
 A lack of diligence will equal a lack of effort.
-As a Christian, we are expected by God to give our best effort to follow Him every day.
+As Christians, we are expected by God to give our best effort to follow Him every day.
 A lack of diligence in following Him will lead to many problems that we could have avoided.
 Are you giving your diligence to keep His Word?